linas/atomspace-ipfs/README.md

    Since it's just a file, it can be forked.
 See comments below.
  * Due to IPFS bugs with the performance of IPNS, IPNS is mostly unused in this implementation.
-This means that users need to arrange other channels of communication for find out what the latest AtomSpace is (by sharing the AtomSpace CID in some other way, rather than sharing via IPNS).
+This means that users need to arrange other channels of communication to find out what the latest AtomSpace is (by sharing the AtomSpace CID in some other way, rather than sharing via IPNS).
  * Many or most operations are slow.
 Like really, really slow.